Depression Therapy in NYC

 - Seasonal Affective Disorder (SAD): This form of depression typically occurs during the winter months when there is less sunlight.
 Symptoms include fatigue, oversleeping, weight gain, and withdrawal from social activities.

-Depression can also be a symptom of other mental health conditions, such as Bipolar Disorder, where periods of depression alternate with episodes of mania.
+Depression can also appear as part of other mental health conditions, such as Bipolar Disorder, where periods of depression alternate with episodes of mania.
 It can also be seen in conditions like Post-Traumatic Stress Disorder (PTSD) or Substance Use Disorders.
-In these cases, it is essential to distinguish depression from the primary condition to develop an effective treatment plan.
+In these cases, it is essential to distinguish depression from the primary condition in order to develop an effective treatment plan.

 Differentiating Between Depression and Bipolar Disorder